fily-gif/yacpl/README.md

 > `Yet Another Color Print Library` A simple `print()`-esque library that supports ***colors***!

-###### yes i know that this is like the simples project that does the same as colorama and i really dont care tbh
+###### yes i know that this is like the simplest project that does the same as colorama and i really dont care tbh

 ## Installation